vsltkachenko/Mailleux/README.md

 Online store website.
 The frontend is created on React, the backend on Node.js (Express).
 MongoDB is used as a database.

+## Description

-The project implemented customer registration and authorization, page-by-page pagination, sorting and product search.
+The project implements customer registration and authorization, product pagination by page, sorting and search.
+The customer can add the product to the cart and make a purchase, which is displayed in his personal account.

 ## Installation